 - Reduce consumption of fatty foods, milk, chocolate, mints, caffeine, carbonated drinks, citrus fruits and juices, tomato products, pepper seasoning, and alcohol (especially red wine).

 - Eat smaller meals.
 Avoid tight clothing or bending over after eating.

 - Review all medications with the physician.
 Certain drugs can actually weaken the LES.

 - Elevate the head of the bed or mattress 6 to 8 inches.
 This helps to keep acid in the stomach.
 Pillows by themselves are not very helpful.
 Wedging pillows under the head tends to bend the body at the waist which can push more fluid back up into the esophagus.

 - Lose weight if overweight.
 This may relieve upward pressure on the stomach and LES.

 A diagnosis of Barrett’s esophagus requires regular monitoring by a physician.
 While it is thought that controlling GERD reduces the risk of developing cancer, this has not yet been definitely proven.
 Therefore, the physician must perform regular endoscopy exams and biopsies to look for dysplasia.
 Just how often these exams are repeated depends on how far the disease has advanced.
 If cancer is found, surgery to remove the lower esophagus is usually necessary.
-Physicians often recommend this procedure when high grade dysplasia is present, so as to prevent the cancer that is likely to occur.

 © Frank W. Jackson, M.D.